Alex Verdugo Player Props: Red Sox vs. Tigers

-The Boston Red Sox, including Alex Verdugo (hitting .281 in his past 10 games, with two doubles, a home run, four walks and five RBI), take on starter Tarik Skubal and the Detroit Tigers at Fenway Park, Friday at 7:10 PM ET.
+After hitting .281 with two doubles, a home run, three walks and five RBI in his past 10 games, Alex Verdugo and the Boston Red Sox take on the Detroit Tigers (who will start Matt Manning) at 4:10 PM ET on Saturday.

-In his most recent game he had a hitless performance (0-for-3 with an RBI) against the Royals.
+He had a one-hit performance in his previous game (1-for-4) against the Tigers.

 Alex Verdugo Game Info & Props vs. the Tigers